 Enemies in Parasite Eve melt into puddles of goo upon death.
 Nobody in game seems to realize the implications of this, as they're caught completely off-guard whenever a very non-melted boss gets back up.
 This could have been explained away by invoking Everything Fades for technical reasons, had it not been clearly visible in cutscenes.
 Oops, Plot Hole!

 Averted and played straight in Resident Evil 4.
 Enemies can hit you with everything from explosives to 3' spiked claws without injury, unless the hit would kill you, in which case you get an "execution scene".
-However, you move slower, your aim is less focused, and clutch your abdomen when low on HP, and there is one enemy that will instantly decapitate you, no matter how healthy you are.
+However, you move slower, your aim is less focused, and clutch your abdomen when low on HP, and some enemies can instantly kill you regardless of health level.
 Also, like Parasite Eve, enemies melt when they die, and everybody finds it strange when an enemy that didn't melt gets back up.

 There are at least two enemies that can instantly kill you.
 One of which is the infamous chainsaw users (which come in both male and female flavors) and the other being the later stages of the parasite.